TQ (singer): Music

+Photography

+In addition to being a professional musician, TQ is a professional photographer.
+In 2019, TQ expanded his professional media and entertainment endeavors by founding Franchise Sports Media.
+Franchise Sports Media has conducted photography for professional sports teams such as The Las Vegas Raiders, The Vegas Golden Knights, and The Las Vegas Aces.

 Personal life

 TQ was born in Mobile, Alabama, on May 24, 1976, but soon moved with his family to Compton, California.
 At the age of 16, he moved to Atlanta, Georgia.
 He has a sister.
 He has an older son, Rashaun, and a younger son, Tylon.
-Tylon has a YouTube channel.